DCHO: A Decomposition-Composition Framework for Predicting Higher-Order Brain Connectivity to Enhance Diverse Downstream Applications: Method

 where \(\widetilde{L} = \frac{2L}{\lambda_{\text{max}}} - I\), \(\lambda_{\text{max}}\) denotes the maximum eigenvalue of \(L\), and \(W_m^{(s)} \in \mathbb{R}^{d \times d}\) is a learnable weight matrix at the \(s\)-th layer.
 By stacking $S$ layers, we derive each representation vector \(r_i^t\) from \(R^{(S)} \in \mathbb{R}^{NT \times d}\), capturing higher order non-local information from a spectral perspective.

 (iii) The above two extractors have captured the representations of pairwise interactions and higher-order interactions, respectively.
-We then employ an attention mechanism to aggregate these temporal representations into a latent representation $\mathbf{Z}^{t-T, t}$ with advanced spatio-temporal features for each object.
-Specifically, first, we merge the two representations from the last layer with the temporal embeddings $TE(t)$, and apply a MLP \(\delta(\cdot)\) to calculate the final representation \(c_i^t\) for each node \(v_i^t\).
+We then employ an attention mechanism to aggregate these temporal representations into a latent representation $\mathbf{Z}_i^t$ with advanced spatio-temporal features.
+Specifically, first, we merge the two representations from the last layer with the temporal embeddings $TE(t)$, and apply a MLP \(\delta(\cdot)\) to calculate the representation \(c_i^t\) for each node \(v_i^t\).
 Mathematically:

-Then we summarize the representations of the nodes over all timestamps into a compact representation $\mathbf{Z}_i^{t-T,t}$ by generating weights for each timestamp and calculating the weighted average. $\mathbf{Z}_i^{t-T,t}$ represents the latent representation that encapsulates high-level spatio-temporal information.
+We then refine the node representation through an attention-based transformation that integrates contextual dependencies at each timestamp.
+Specifically, an attention refinement operator is applied to produce a context-aware intermediate state, which is further processed by a position-wise feed-forward network to obtain the final latent representation.
 Mathematically:

-where \(W_{\text{sum}}\) is a trainable matrix designed for linear transformation, and \(\sigma(\cdot)\) refers to a non-linear activation function.
+where $f_{\mathrm{att}}(\cdot)$ denotes an attention refinement operator implemented with multi-head self-attention, $f_{\mathrm{ffn}}(\cdot)$ is a position-wise feed-forward network, and $\psi(\cdot)$ denotes a normalization operator (Layer Normalization ).